 Our scholarship program supports research shaping Aotearoa's future by enhancing resource management and mātauranga Māori.

-(1) encourage graduate students from a range of disciplines (law, planning, engineering, geography, science, landscape architecture, urban planning and resource management) to focus their research theses or dissertations on topics related to the application of resource management in New Zealand;
+(1) encourage graduate students from a broad range of relevant disciplines, including but not limited to law, planning, engineering, geography, environmental science, landscape architecture, urban planning, resource management, and related fields, to focus their thesis or dissertation research on topics connected to the practice, policy, and implementation of resource management in New Zealand; and

-(2) recognise and encourage the advancement of research that has the potential to shape Aotearoa’s future by contributing to mātauranga Māori in the environmental space.
+(2) recognise and support research that has the potential to help shape Aotearoa New Zealand’s future, including research that contributes to mātauranga Māori in the environmental space.

-RMLA scholarships are also intended to promote the purposes of the RMLA, and to produce material for RMLA publications (see below).
+RMLA scholarships are also intended to advance the purposes of the RMLA and to support the development of material suitable for RMLA publications

 The general scholarship is open to any graduate student in a University (New Zealand or overseas) registered for a Masters (including an undergraduate Honours degree involving advanced levels of research and study at Masters degree level).
 Doctoral studies are not eligible.
 Preference will be given to applicants with an established record of independent research by dissertation, directed study, or research paper at Honours or Masters level, who are recommended for the award by the supervisor of their previous research.
 Where relevant a written recommendation from the supervisor should be submitted with the scholarship application.